Four steps to successful substance identification

 - Select a representative sample of your substance or several samples from different batches or different time points in the production.
 If you are an importer of mixtures, you may need to ask your supplier for samples of substances used in the mixture.

 - Building a correct analytical strategy from the start will save time and money.
 At this point, you should consider whether you have the necessary functional and knowledge capabilities in-house.
-If not, you should seek a service provider or laboratory that is familiar with producing analysis for the purpose of REACH, noting that substance identification analysis does not need to be conducted in accordance with Good Laboratory Practice (GLP).
+If not, you should seek a service provider or laboratory that is familiar with producing analysis for the purpose of REACH.
+Note that substance identification analysis does not need to be conducted in accordance with Good Laboratory Practice (GLP).

 - Whichever route you choose, the output should be the same: a set of analytical studies/information that fully identifies your substance.
 The spectra, chromatograms and other analytical information should be of good quality and fully interpreted.